DR-developer98/Classical-Music-Geeks-Quiz---Project-2---JavaScript/TESTING.md

 </tr>
 <tr>
 <td>Click on "Next question" button after having answered 1st question</td>
 <td>New question and its answers appear.
 Question counter is increased to 2/n, where "n" is the maximum number of questions per mode.
-Username keeps being displayed in the upper left corner; "Next question" button shows in the bottom right cornern and is disabled.</td>
+Username keeps being displayed in the upper left corner; "Next question" button shows in the bottom right corner and is disabled.</td>
 <td>Pass</td>
 </tr>
 <tr>